UstadMobile/Meshrabiya/README.md

 Use the connect link to connect from another node:
 ```

-//Optional - but recommended - use CompanionDeviceManager to associate the app with the hotspot
-// to avoid dialogs when reconnecting

 val connectLink = ... //Get this from QR code scan etc.
 val connectConfig = MeshrabiyaConnectLink.parseUri(connectLink).hotspotConfig